Heritage and History

 The Leslie family has a very long and deep association with Lickleyhead Castle.
 The founder of the lineage, Bartholf, was a Hungarian nobleman granted land in the area during the reign of Malcolm III.
 The land upon which the castle now sits was acquired by the family through marriage in the 13th century after which they held it for the best part of two hundred years.
-Many years later in the 1920's a colourful Mexican connection brought Lickleyhead back into Leslie hands, as owner Maria Luz de Landa married William Leslie.
+During the 18th and 19th centuries many Leslies lived in the castle as tenants.
+In the 1920's a colourful Mexican connection brought Lickleyhead fully back into Leslie hands, as owner Maria Luz de Landa married William Leslie.
 Their descendant, actress Rose Leslie, lived at Lickleyhead Castle as a child.
 She has since starred in smash hits such as Downton Abbey, The Good Fight, Vigil and of course Game of Thrones.
 Her portrayal of Ygritte in this latter led to romance with fellow actor Kit Harrington.
 Their wedding in 2018 saw many of those associated with the show stay at Lickleyhead.
 Fret not however, you don't have to be a wildling to stay at Lickleyhead Castle!

 Trustie to the End

 The Leiths purchased the land on which the castle now stands around the turn of the 16th century and held it for over a hundred years.
 The oldest parts of the current castle date from this period.
-In 1579, William Leith was involved in supporting a rebellion by the Earl of Huntly against King James VI and his rather more trustworthy son Patrick was forced to vouch for him.
-Apparently the father continued in his treasonable conduct however and eight years later in 1587 they had to give 1000 marks as security for his behaviour.
+From the time of the forced abdication of Mary Queen of Scots in 1567 until her death in 1587, the Leiths of Lickleyhead Castle were implicated in at least two conspiracies led by the Earls of Huntly to return Mary to the throne.
+Both William Leith and his son Patrick were required to give bonds of security to the court of James VI (later James I of England), for their good behaviour.
 Son Patrick seemed to die before his father and the castle was inherited by William's grandson, another Patrick.
 He was involved in a famous feud with John Forbes throughout the early 1620's over hunting rights.
 The modern guest is encouraged to shoot wildlife with a camera rather than a musket.
 And don't fight, there's plenty to go around!

 Schottis was schott